 eBay used to have an incredibly obvious, eye-catching search bar as the feature of their home page, and I’m certain that’s because they had a strong search functionality.
 Today the browsing options are more prominent, but the search bar is still there smack in the middle of the page.

-It’s especially crucial to get this right on your homepage, because the homepage needs to quickly identify the site and its purpose and then funnel users deeper into the site.
-Making efficient use of your the space above the fold by limiting the size of your header is an excellent design decision.
+It’s especially crucial to get this right on your homepage because the homepage needs to quickly identify the site and its purpose and then funnel users deeper into the site.
+Making efficient use of your space above the fold by limiting the size of your header is an excellent design decision.

-– If you have some other variations on this to share or questions/suggestions about the fold, header space etc, please let me know in the comments.
+– If you have some other variations on this to share or questions/suggestions about the fold, header space, etc, please let me know in the comments.

-A last word about the space above the fold, space below the fold and what you need to know.
+The last word about the space above the fold, space below the fold and what you need to know.
 “The fold” comes from newspaper terminology – the space above the fold appears on newsstands and features the stories editors think will sell paper and/or are most important.
 That terminology has carried over to the web, where it is sometimes known as the space above the scroll.
 There’s some history to it and some great studies/reading on the topic at the following pages: